 Next to Nature Farm is located in northeast Kansas, in between Lawrence and Kansas City.
 We are a small family farm committed to offering all of our products in their most natural form.
 Next to Nature Farm strives to ensure a line of the highest quality products with an environmentally friendly focus.
 The farm is owned by Chad and Megan Gilliland.
-However, this farm operation is a family adventure and everyone pitches in including our 15-year-old daughter and 5-year-old son!
+However, this farm operation is a family adventure and everyone pitches in including 10-year-old son (known as the Itty Bitty Beekeeper)!

 In 2012, Chad wanted a few bee hives to pollinate his 80-apple-tree-orchard.
 This simple interest in pollination grew from an interest, to a hobby, to a full-time passion in just a few short years.
 After he began harvesting honey, he asked Megan if she could think of something to do with all of the beeswax leftover from harvesting honey.
 Megan's always been enthusiastic about using essential oils -- and our first product, Healing Salve, was developed.
 Since then, Chad and Megan have worked together to develop natural, handmade products that benefit our customers.